-Dr. Goswami's laboratory is pursuing basic science research in the field of free radical biology of the mammalian cell cycle, aging and cancer.
+Dr. Goswami's laboratory is pursuing basic science research in the field of free radical biology and chemistry of the mammalian cell cycle, aging and cancer.
 His laboratory first reported the presence of a “redox cycle” within the mammalian cell cycle that integrates cellular metabolism to cell cycle progression.
-Mitotic cells are at 3-4 fold higher oxidation state compared to G1-cells.
-Consistent with the concept of a redox cycle within the cell cycle, a prooxidant event was found to be necessary for the initiation of S-phase.
+Mitotic cells are at 3-4-fold higher oxidation state compared to G1-cells.
+Consistent with the concept of a redox cycle within the cell cycle, a prooxidant event was found to be necessary for the initiation of DNA synthesis, S-phase.

-The redox cycle within the cell cycle is regulated by post-transcriptional (transcript selection) and post-translational (methylation/demethylation) modifications of manganese superoxide dismutase (MnSOD), an antioxidant enzyme that is localized in the mitochondria matrix.
-Changes in MnSOD activity during transition from quiescence to the proliferative cycle, and subsequently during progression through the cell cycle correlates with changes in the cell cycle regulatory proteins, cyclins and cyclin dependent kinase inhibitors, supporting the hypothesis that MnSOD activity regulates a “ROS switch” facilitating superoxide-signaling that promotes proliferation and signaling by hydrogen peroxide that supports quiescence.
-The periodic fluctuation of MnSOD activity during the cell cycle inversely correlates with cellular reactive oxygen species (ROS: superoxide and hydrogen peroxide) levels as well as glucose and oxygen consumption.
-Based on an inverse correlation between MnSOD activity and glucose consumption during the cell cycle, we proposed that MnSOD is a central molecular player for the “Warburg effect.”
+The redox cycle within the cell cycle is regulated by post-transcriptional (transcript selection) and post-translational (methylation/demethylation) modifications of manganese superoxide dismutase (MnSOD) expression and activity.
+MnSOD activity regulates a “ROS switch” facilitating superoxide-signaling that promotes proliferation and signaling by hydrogen peroxide that supports quiescence.
+Based on an inverse correlation between MnSOD activity and glucose consumption during the cell cycle, we proposed MnSOD as a central molecular player for the “Warburg effect.”

-Dr. Goswami’s laboratory first reported the discovery of a new mode of cellular aging (“chronological lifespan”) that is independent of mitotic division and telomerase activity.
+Dr. Goswami’s laboratory first reported the discovery of a new mode of cellular aging, “chronological lifespan”, that is independent of mitotic division and telomerase activity.
 Chronological lifespan is defined as the duration of quiescence (G0-phase) during which normal human cells retain their capacity to re-enter the proliferative cycle and then exit back to quiescence.
-Normal cells nearing the end of their chronological lifespan exhibit a significant change in metabolism from glycolysis to mitochondrial respiration that were associated with increases in ATP and ROS levels.
-Older cells exhibit a lower bioenergetic health index (BHI) and they are more prone to oxidative injury.
-A shift in mitochondrial dynamics more towards mitochondrial fusion during aging is associated with increases in mitochondrial respiration; mitochondrial fusion proteins, MFN1 and OPA1 regulate this process.
+Normal cells nearing the end of their chronological lifespan shift their metabolism from glycolysis to mitochondrial respiration.
+A shift in mitochondrial dynamics more towards mitochondrial fusion was associated with a higher mitochondrial respiration rate during chronological aging; mitochondrial fusion proteins, MFN1 and OPA1 regulate this process.
 Normal human fibroblasts nearing the end of their chronological lifespan stimulates proliferation and confer therapy resistance of cancer cells.
 Efforts are ongoing to better understand the molecular mechanisms regulating stromal aging and cancer therapy response.

 - Menon SG, and Goswami PC.
 A redox cycle within the cell cycle: Ring in the old with the new.
 Oncogene 2007, 26:1101-1109.
 PMID: 16924237.

-- Son JM, Sarsour EH, Balaraju AK, Fussell J, Kalen AL, Wagner BA, Buettner GR, and Goswami PC.
-Mitofusin 1 and optic atrophy 1 shift metabolism to mitochondrial respiration during aging.
+- Son et al., Mitofusin 1 and optic atrophy 1 shift metabolism to mitochondrial respiration during aging.
 Aging Cell 2017; PMID: 28758339